idaholab/moose/framework/doc/content/source/vectorpostprocessors/LineMaterialRealSampler.md

 - rows are ordered by point sampled along the line

 - columns are ordered by alphabetical order of the properties sampled.
-The distance along the sampled line, and the x, y and z coordinates of the sampled points are added to the output as additional columns.
+The distance along the sampled line and the x, y and z coordinates of the sampled points are added to the output as additional columns.

 ## Example Input File Syntax